The-BlissfulAqua/Memora/README.md

 The primary interface for the person with dementia, designed for simplicity and ease of use.
 - **AR Home Navigation:** Uses the phone's camera and compass to provide simple, turn-by-turn directions to rooms within the home.
 - **AI Companion ("Digi"):** A friendly, voice-enabled AI chatbot for conversation and emotional support, powered by the Gemini API.
-- **Emotion Detection:** Uses the front-facing camera and `face-api.js` to non-intrusively detect the patient's emotional state and log it for caregivers.
 - **Daily Reminders:** Simple, icon-driven reminders for medications, meals, and hydration.
 - **Cognitive Games:** A simple memory matching game to provide gentle mental stimulation.
 - **Memory Album:** A visual album of photos and captions shared by family members.